percona/pmm-doc/source/install/docker-setting-up.rst

 * |opt.pmm-server.latest| is the name and version tag of the image to derive the container from.

+* A warning message is printed if invalid environment variables are passed in via the command line option ``-e <VARIABLE>``.

 .. _pmm.docker.specific-version:

 `Installing and using specific PMM Server version <docker-setting-up.html#pmm-docker-specific-version>`_